-If 3moz (measured and indicated category) gold resources at a cut-off grade of 2.5g/t Au are estimated at the Giro Project, Burey will be required to pay US\$5,350,000 to the Amani Vendors.
+If 3moz (measured and indicated category) gold resources at a cut-off grade of 2.5g/t Au are estimated at the Giro Project, Burey will be required to pay US\$5,350,000 to the former shareholders of Amani Consulting sarl ("Amani") from whom Burey acquired its 85% interest in the capital of Amani.
 At Burey's election, 50% of this amount can be settled by an issue of Burey shares at the then market value of Burey shares.
 In any case, the liability for this amount of US\$5.35M only falls due for payment upon drawdown of development funds.

-On conclusion of feasibility studies (which studies must be completed by January 2016 under current contractual terms, however an extension has been sought to January 2018) and a decision to mine at the Giro Project, payments of US\$2.5 million and US\$0.7 million will be required to be made by Amani to the DRC Government and Societe Miniere De Kilo Moto (Sokimo) respectively.
+On conclusion of feasibility studies (which studies were required to be completed by January 2016 under current contractual terms with a grace period of a further 12 months, however negotiations are ongoing for an extension to the completion date of a feasibility study) and a decision to mine at the Giro Project, payments of US\$2.5 million and US\$0.7 million will be required to be made by Amani to the DRC Government and Societe Miniere De Kilo Moto (Sokimo) respectively.